FUSAKLA/trickster-grafana-dashboard/docs/index.md

 instance or the Trickster itself if you like recursion :)_

 ### Variables
-To identify Trickster and Prometheus metrics dashboard needs you to specify label and it's value identifying their metrics.
+To identify Trickster and Prometheus metrics dashboard needs you to specify label, and it's value identifying their metrics.
 Those variables are:
 - trickster_label_name - name of the label identifying Trickster metrics (e.g. `app`)
 - trickster_label_value - value of the label identifying Trickster metrics (e.g. `trickster`)